-The National Hemophilia Foundation (NHF) is dedicated to finding better treatments and cures for inheritable bleeding disorders and to preventing the complications of these disorders through education, advocacy and research.
+The National Bleeding Disorders Foundation (NBDF) is dedicated to finding better treatments and cures for inheritable bleeding disorders and to preventing the complications of these disorders through education, advocacy and research.
 Established in 1948, the National Hemophilia Foundation has chapters throughout the country.
 Its programs and initiatives are made possible through the generosity of individuals, corporations and foundations as well as through a cooperative agreement with the Centers for Disease Control and Prevention (CDC).
 For more information visit: www.hemophilia.org

 Hemophilia Federation of America (HFA)

 Hemophilia Federation of America, Inc. (HFA) is a patient education, services and advocacy organization serving the rare bleeding disorders community.
 We are exclusively focused on the bleeding disorders patient and caregiver community.

 In the 1980s, approximately 90% of people with severe hemophilia were infected with the HIV virus, and almost all patients with hemophilia who used factor products before 1988 were infected with Hepatitis C (HCV).
 Blood-borne infections were a major complication of treatment for people living with hemophilia.
 At the time, factor products were manufactured using large plasma donor pools and the process lacked specific tests for infectious agents.
 This tragedy resulted in the loss of many thousands of lives and brought to the forefront the need to change the manufacturing and screening processes.
 From this devastation, the Hemophilia Federation of America (HFA) was born and created a voice for the patient community.